jdeon/foundryvtt-particles-fx/README.md

   - ID of the emission (returned by the method)
   - 'l' or 'last' for the newest emission
   - 'f' or 'first' for the oldest emission
+- To stop futur emission link by a workflow to a current one, you need to use a macro to call the method `particlesFx.stopWorkflow(id, isImmediate, all)`.
+ID is like the one for stopEmissionById and all disable workflow for all current workflows

 > **Example**
 > To emit missile particles with gravitating sub particles that form a trail